4 proven advantages of human translation vs machine translation

 No good translation without context

 There’s no doubt that Google Translate and the likes have their place.
-As a quick translation tool it can serve a multitude of purposes, such as a quick translation that merely aims at getting the gist of a text in a foreign language and that is intended for internal use only.
+As a quick translation tool it can serve a multitude of purposes.
+It’s good for a quick translation that merely aims at getting the gist of a text in a foreign language.
 The translation results are fairly decent.
 However, the quality of these online providers is not sufficient for a confident international appearance.
 Rather the opposite is the case.

 Machine translation simply lacks the nuances of human communication.
-But in order to build a relationship with your international audience and make the text sound natural and authentic, you should always go for a human translator.
+For building a relationship with your international audience and making the text sound natural and authentic, you should always go for a human translator.

 Reaching out to a greater audience has never been easier.
-In times when information is at people’s fingertips and a large amount of people is connected 24/7, consumers have adapted to the digital world and expect the same from players such as travel agencies, tour operators, hotels, and other businesses in the tourism sector.
-Apart from the quality of services and the destination itself, the key to success also lies in increasing your visibility for foreign customers by providing compelling content.
+We’re living in times when information is at people’s fingertips.
+A large amount of people is connected 24/7 and consumers have adapted to the digital world.
+They expect the same from travel agencies, tour operators, hotels, and other businesses in the tourism sector.
+The key to success lies in increasing your visibility for foreign guests by providing compelling content.
 In other words, showing up with a multilingual website and content in a sector depending on internationality is a prerequisite.

 Here you will find 5 benefits of a multilingual website & content.